The Best Coffee Grinders

 |Material:||ABS and stainless steel|

 This coffee been grinder is equipped with advanced technology and commercial-grade conical steel burrs that have an advanced cutting design.
-Suitable for all coffee blends, this dynamic machine also has 16 different grinding settings for the most precise grind, including ultra fine for Turkish coffee.

 For safety, the bean container can be locked into place in order for the machine to operate and when it comes to cleanup, the bean container and upper burr lift off, so you can clean the grinding chamber with the included brush and wipe down the exterior housing.
 It's also great because it will not take up too much real estate on your kitchen counter.

-4. Best Budget Coffee Grinder: Krups Coffee Grinder
+4. Best Budget Pick: Krups Coffee Grinder

 |Product Dimensions:||10.16 x 10.16 x 23.19 cm|